Ritin-dev/main/src/content/solutions/weld-smoke.md

     fans and valuable CNC machinery.
   intro_head: Clean Shop Air for the Entire Floor
 copy_block_list: >-
-  ### Modular Weld Smoke Extractors and Ventilation Protection

-  Duroair combines our [DuroTower™](/products/durotower), [DuroRoom™](/products/duroroom), and our line of portable smoke and fume collectors for a shop air filtration and cleaning solution that removes the burden of environmental compliance.

-  We engineer vented or non-vented enclosures with [DuroTower’s](/products/durotower) powerful air cleaning system to isolate each manual, resistance, and robotic welding workstation.
-Or we can custom tailor [DuroTower™](/products/durotower) to capture particulates at their source and flood your entire facility with OSHA and EPA compliant clean air.
-copy_block_1: >-
   Duroair’s weld smoke extraction and air cleaning solutions provide: